There are different sizes of fire extinguishers for a reason.

 That’s where Jim’s Fire Safety has you covered.
 Our fire extinguisher inspection, fire hose reel testing, and fire blanket inspection services are all completed according to strict NZS4503:2005 standards.

 Jim’s Fire Safety technicians are highly trained and experienced with all the different types of extinguishers.
-For more details on which of the fire extinguisher sizes and models will suit your needs, see the experts.
+For more details on which of the fire extinguisher models will suit your needs, see the experts.
 Call us now or fill in the online form for a free quote.